vrmaverick/Flask-Implementation/README.md

 #on PowerShell
 Set-ExecutionPolicy RemoteSigned
 ```
-This is temporary once done with Flask we can set it back to restricted
+This is temporary once done with Flask we can set it back to "restricted"

 ```bash
 # Clone the repository